saurluca/dendritic-computation/README.md

 - increasing prob till it happens
 - decreasing prob over training epochs

 ### Ideas for Sampling Strategies

 - use some kind of function (sigmoid?) to resamble distribution of weights that is ideal. make histogram of current and compare
 - prune the smallest p weights
 - probality function that assigns higher probaly to smaller weight to be resampled.
 Very unlikely for big weights, but not impossilbe
+- sample such that the weights convert against mean of He init